CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

 	The values `skip` and `xfail` may optionally be followed by a colon and a reason (text) for the expected failure.

+#### Default values

+The sequence of test cases may also contain items specifying default values for the tests that follow.
+Default value items contain the single key `defaults`, whose value is a mapping, which may contain keys `input`, `output` and `status`, with values as described above.
+These values become default values for the test cases that follow; the test cases can override the values individually.
+For example, the YAML specification

+    - defaults:
+	    input:
+		  cmdline: echo 'test\n'
+		  stdin: 'test\n'
+	    output:
+          stdout: 'test\n'
+	- name: Test
+	    input:
+	      cmdline: cat

+is equivalent to

+	- name: Test
+	    input:
+	      cmdline: cat
+		  stdin: 'test\n'
+	    output:
+          stdout: 'test\n'

+Similarly, a default values item overrides the values in a possible previous default values.
+To clear the default values completely, use

+    - defaults: {}

 ### Generating a test case with `make-scripttest`